flashlasagna/QARM/README.md

 - CSV, Excel, and JSON export formats
 - Comprehensive summary reports
 - Downloadable allocation tables and risk metrics

-## Academic Foundation

-This application is based on the Master's thesis:

-**"Trade-Off Between Asset Allocation and Solvency II Requirements: The Case of a Portuguese Life Insurer"**
-*Daniel Alexandre da Silva Machado (2024)*
-Master in Actuarial Science, ISEG Lisbon School of Economics & Management

 ### Key References
 - Kouwenberg, R. (2017, 2018): Strategic Asset Allocation and Risk Budgeting for Insurers under Solvency II